conner-chil32/trump-rng/README.md

 Believe me. <br>

-## This package is satire, the views expressed and jokes made are just dark humor poking fun.
-Please dont hate.
+## (NO SATIRE) What this package actually does

+This package randomly picks from a list of trump's recently released "reciprocal" tariffs and outputs the result as a number.<br>